fornaciali/predicting-time/README.md

 # Instructions to run the code

+We have below the instructions to generate the official final solution and the alternatives discussed on the slides presentation.

 ## First things first

 ### Environment to run the code

-I'm using Anaconda to create an environment to run the code.
-The following commands are "conda-related" and may differ according your SO.
+I'm using Anaconda, with Python3 as default, to create an environment to run the code.
+The following commands are "conda-related" and may differ according your SO and Python installation.

-1. Run ```conda create env project```
+1. Run ```conda create -n project```
 1. Run ```activate project```
 1. Run ```pip install -r requirements.txt```